shantoroy/shantoroy.github.io/_posts/2023-03-18-how-to-configure-raspberry-pi-as-open-flow-switch.md

 ```
 And we see, there is nothing less than `5.10+` version.
 But, that's an issue as from [the official source](https://docs.openvswitch.org/en/latest/faq/releases/), the maximum support version is $5.8$.

+However, I find build error for anything greater than version 5.

 Now, let's look at the following link to find updated versions.
 And voila!
 It also states supporting linux kernel associated with each version.

 https://docs.openvswitch.org/en/latest/faq/releases/